SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/05-Homework.md

 See the examples for more info.

-The **input ends** when you receive the command `Nuke it from orbit`.
+The **input ends** when you receive the `Nuke it from orbit` command.

 When that happens, you must print what has remained from the initial matrix.

 ## Input

 - On the first line, you will receive the dimensions of the matrix.
 You must then fill the matrix according to those dimensions
-- On the next several lines you will begin receiving 3 integers separated by a single **space**, which represents the row, col, and radius.
+- On the next several lines you will begin receiving 3 integers separated by a single **space**, which represent the row, col, and radius

 You must then destroy cells according to those coordinates
-- When you receive the command `Nuke it from orbit` the input ends
+- Input stops when you receive the `Nuke it from orbit` command

 ## Output

-- The output is simple.
-You must print what is left from the matrix
+- You must print what is left from the matrix after destroing the cells
-- Every row must be printed on a new line and every column of a row - separated by a space
+- Every row must be printed on a new line and every column element of each row - separated by a space

 ## Constraints